-Prices seen are for a pack of 2 core licenses with Software Assurance for Core Infrastructure Server 2016 Datacenter for Government.
-For prices of the Standard Edition: Core Infrastructure Server 2016 Standard for Government.
+Prices seen are for a pack of 2 core licenses with Software Assurance for Core Infrastructure Server 2016 Datacenter.
+For the prices of the Standard Edition: Core Infrastructure Server 2016 Standard.

 We offer price breaks for quantities of five or more, so please contact us on this.